-- 3. Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program - 4.
-Successfully completed the secondary course.
+- 1. Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program - 2.
+Successfully completed the secondary course. - 3.
+Successfully complete the secondary course earn a qualifying score on the corresponding end of course examination applications.
+Students will perform introductory concrete applications including formwork, reinforcement, mixing, and finishing.
+Current advancements in technology, safety, applicable code requirements and correct practices are learned.

 This first course in the pathway will introduce to students the materials, methods, and equipment used in carpentry and masonry.
 Students will organize a project work sequence by interpreting plans and diagrams within a construction drawing set.
-They will layout and install basic wall, floor and roof applications.
-Students will perform introductory concrete applications including formwork, reinforcement, mixing, and finishing.
-Current advancements in technology, safety, applicable code requirements and correct practices are learned.
+They will layout and install basic wall, floor and roof